Yaffle/EventSource/README.md

 ============================================================================

   Uses XMLHttpRequest:
-  "server push" (using XMLHTTPRequest Interactive state, XDomainRequest) logic for Firefox, IE8+ (Opera11+, Chrome8, Safari5 has native support for EventSource)
-  "long polling" or "polling" logic for other browsers
+  "server push" (using XMLHTTPRequest Interactive state for Firefox/Webkit, XDomainRequest for IE) "long polling" or "polling" logic for other browsers

   Browser Support:
-  IE6+, others
+  IE6+, Firefox, Chrome, Opera, Safari

   Advantages:

+  * Simple server-side code
   * Based on last specification of EventSource.
-  * "server push" for Firefox
-  * "server push" for IE 8+ with XDomainRequest
+  * "server push" for IE 8+, Firefox 3.5+, Chrome 7+, Safari 5+, Opera 11+
-  * Polyfill is independent from document methods (addEventListener), so you
-  * can use it in a Web Worker's scope.
+  * Polyfill is independent from document methods (addEventListener), so you can use it in a Web Worker's
-  * CORS supported for IE 8+, Firefox, Chrome, Safari
+  * cross-domain requests supported for IE 8+, Firefox 3.5+, Chrome 7+, Safari 5+

   Server-side requirements:
   When "server push" not supported, "Polling" HTTP Header is sended on each request